China will import American rice for the first time

 And it comes in the week that top Chinese and U.S. officials met to talk about trade.

-Despite signs of progress, the relationship remains strained.
+Nevertheless, the relationship remains strained.
 President Trump has called out Beijing for what he considers to be unfair trading practices, and he wants to reduce America's huge trade deficit with China.

+This sentiment was echoed by U.S. officials after the Wednesday meetings, with a statement saying there was a "shared objective to reduce the trade deficit" with China.

+A Chinese statement that came out later mentioned the deficit, but focused on many more issues that the two sides should cooperate on over the coming year.

-His administration may also soon slap tariffs on Chinese shipments of steel to the U.S.
+Meanwhile, the issue of steel trade continues to be a delicate matter.
+Trump's administration may soon slap tariffs on Chinese shipments of steel to the U.S.